 I bet there’s a few of you.
 Okay put your hand down, people are starting to stare.

 Now ask yourself this… was this person’s success a matter of luck or skill?
-We don’t know your friend, but yea it was probably luck.
-Maybe best not to tell him that.
+We don’t know your friend, but yeah it was probably luck.
+Maybe best not to tell them that.